pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 8.
 FROM WINDOWS ADMIN CENTER, CREATE A VIRTUAL MACHINE FOR SINGLE NODE OPENSHIFT**

-To use Windows Admin Center, which is a web-based management interface used to manage Azure Stack HCI, you can install it on a management PC, a Windows Server, or use it from the Azure Portal.
+To use **Windows Admin Center**, which is a web-based management interface used to manage Azure Stack HCI, you can install it on a management PC, a Windows Server, or use it from the Azure Portal.
 For more information, refer to:

  - https://learn.microsoft.com/en-us/azure-stack/hci/get-started
  - https://learn.microsoft.com/en-us/windows-server/manage/windows-admin-center/azure/manage-hci-clusters